murny/squad-maker/README.md

 ## Final Thoughts

 _We are not specifically looking to see if you are able to write an algorithm to find the most optimal solution.
-We are looking for a thoughtful approach at solving the problem and code that would reflect your professionalism._
+We are looking for a thoughtful approach at solving the problem and that you write a reasonable algorithm that implements the approach._

 _Good luck and have fun!_